 click on any image on the page to enlarge

 A key part of Stone Age survival was the development of reliable hunting skills.
-This task brings home both those skills and the difficulty that Stone Age people encountered when hunting, by putting the pupils in the footsteps of Stone Age hunters with (safe to use) bow and arrow and spears.
+This task brings home both those skills and the difficulty that Stone Age people encountered when hunting, by putting the pupils in the footsteps of Stone Age hunters with (safe to use) spears.

-Using either our hand-made replica of a prehistoric bow or our soft-tipped spears, in this task pupils pair up to see who is the best pair of Neolithic hunters.
+Using either our soft-tipped spears, in this task pupils pair up to see who is the best pair of Neolithic hunters.
 Who can hit the mammoth or the sabre tooth targets for maximum points?

 Planned from the ground up with the new 2014 National Curriculum for History in mind, this full day Stone Age to Iron age workshop covers all the statutory content from the 'Stone Age to the Iron Age' primary school topic and much more.
 This includes a detailed look at the three Stone Age periods of Paleolithic, Mesolithic and Neolithic characterised by constructions such as Skara Brae and Stonehenge; Stone Age beasts and the hunting skills required, and primitive tool development across the full 2.5m year period.